 For instance, WeChat started as a messaging app.
 Now it has become a super app and has created its ecosystem.
 Now it hosts about 1 million mini-programs.
 You can order a taxi or perform a transaction with a government service provider just using WeChat.
 This concept is rapidly spreading to other parts of the world.
 We can certainly expect it to take over other industries.

 7. The Big Data Revolution

 There is a proliferating amount of data in this world.
 However, there is a need to sort, classify, analyze, and extract useable information from these vast data sets.
-This need has given rise to the technology of big data.
+This need has given rise to the technology of big data and big data consulting and development services.
 It is the science of dealing with these enormous and complex data sets in a strategic way.